Why are my brakes squeaking? | Brake Service at V&F Auto

 Why Brakes Squeal

+Simply put, brakes make this noise because they're designed to.
+Brake pads have an embedded stip, called a shim; when your brakes wear so thin that the shim is compressed, the shim creates a squeaking noise alerting the driver that the shim is worn.
+Once the brake pads hit this threshold, it's time to see your mechanic for brake service.
 If you haven’t heard this distinct squealing sound from your vehicle’s brakes, you’ve probably heard it coming from other vehicles.
 The high-pitched squeak is often one of the first signs you need to get your brakes repaired; the worst thing you can do for your vehicle is to ignore the warning signs of failing brakes.
 If left alone for too long, a small squeak can turn into a harsh grinding noise as the pads wear out completely and the brake hardware starts to erode.
 A rotor replacement can be avoided just by coming in for a simple brake service at V&F Auro as soon as you notice a problem.

-At V&F
+Brake Service At V&F Auto

-If your brakes are sounding a little noisy, bring your vehicle into the state-of-the-art facility here at V&F. Our team will inspect your braking system for urgent performance issues today–and let you know about possible problems that can wait until a later date.
+Our certified technicians will inspect your braking system for urgent performance issues today— and let you know about possible problems that can wait until a later date.
 Call us at (413)314-2280 or schedule an appointment online.
+SCHEDULE AN APPOINTMENT Still have questions?
+Learn more about all of the services we offer here.

 Written by Nicole Palange